SkyLundy/Fluency/README.md

 Fluency is modular in that it contains a framework for adding additional third party services as "Translation Engines".
 You can choose which Translation Engine you prefer and provide the credentials to connect via their API.
 As this project is open source, contributions for new third party services as Translation Engines are welcome.
 If you would like to request a new third party service, [file an issue in the Fluency GitHub repository](https://github.com/SkyLundy/Fluency/issues)

-If you'd like to develop one for yourself, feel free to fork Fluency, build a new Translation Engine, and create a pull request.
+If you'd like to develop a new translation engine, feel free to fork Fluency, build a new Translation Engine, and create a pull request.
+Please reference

+Every effort has been made to make Fluency robustly documented within the code.
+Full docblocks with information have been added in all files.
+Additional docblock markup that is parsed by the ProcessWire API Explorer has been added with descriptions and example usage for all primary module methods.
+JavaScript files are also well documented with docblocks on each method and each object.
+[ProDevTools](https://processwire.com/talk/store/product/22-prodevtools/)

 Developer documentation for integrating third party translation services as Translation Engines is located in `Fluency/app/Engines/DEVDOC.md`. _Documentation is a work in progress_.
 If you need help or more information, feel free to send me a PM on the [ProcessWire forum](https://processwire.com/talk/).

+### Tech Stack

+Aside from build tools, Fluency is intentionally built without libraries and external dependencies to ensure that the module is stable long-term.
+Vanilla JavaScript and CSS are used exclusively.
+To make use of more advanced features, bundle assets, and optimize output, [Parcel](https://parceljs.org/) is used for JavaScript and CSS.

+CSS is processed by PostCSS to add import bundling and nested rules.

+**Using Parcel**

+In the Fluency module directory, execute the following commands in a terminal instance for development:

+`npm install`
+`npm run dev`

+To build for production execute:

+`npm run build`

+### Coding Standards

+Code contributins and bugfixes are welcome via pull requests.
+Please ensure that your PHP code adheres to [PSR-12 standards](https://www.php-fig.org/psr/psr-12/), JavaScript matches the common conventions followed in existing files, and CSS is formatted and clear.

 ## Cost